-\Due to the rapid spread of the Omicron variant in recent weeks and to increase access to vaccination services to as many eligible Ontarians as possible, as of January 13, 2022, the ministry is opening up enrollment in the COVID-19 vaccination program to pharmacies that are not enrolled in the 2021/22 UIIP on an exceptional basis.
+Due to the rapid spread of the Omicron variant and to increase access to vaccination services to as many eligible individuals as possible, as of January 13, 2022, the ministry opened enrollment in the COVID-19 vaccination program to pharmacies that are not enrolled in the 2021/22 UIIP on an exceptional and temporary basis.
 Pharmacies that are interested in administering publicly funded COVID-19 vaccines but not currently enrolled in the 2021/22 UIIP should email the ministry at: OPDPInfoBox@ontario.ca with their store name, address and ON Provider #.
 In addition to having a valid HNS Subscription Agreement and a valid COVID-19 Vaccine Agreement, such pharmacies will be required to pass an inspection by their local public health unit (PHU), including a cold chain inspection, and comply with all storage and handling guidelines for vaccines.
 Please note that conducting inspections will be at the sole discretion of the local PHUs and their resources and timelines.
+Pharmacies that are administering COVID-19 vaccines must also apply for the 2022-23 UIIP.

-22. What is the Provincial COVID-19 Vaccine Solution-COVAXON?
+22. What is the Provincial COVID-19 Vaccine Solution-COVAX{ON}?

-The Provincial COVID-19 Vaccine Solution-COVAXON is the database that holds all COVID-19 vaccine administration for the province.
+The Provincial COVID-19 Vaccine Solution-COVAX{ON} is the database that holds all COVID-19 vaccine administration for the province.
 It is separate from the HNS and all pharmacies are required to enter patient vaccine administration information as well as inventory supply in this system.
-The fee paid to pharmacies for administering the COVID-19 vaccine includes pharmacy services relating to accessing and using the Provincial COVID-19 Vaccine Solution-COVAXON.
+The fee paid to pharmacies for administering the COVID-19 vaccine includes pharmacy services relating to accessing and using the Provincial COVID-19 Vaccine Solution-COVAX{ON}.

-The requirements for accessing and using the Provincial COVID-19 Vaccine Solution-COVAXON can be found in the COVID-19 Vaccine Agreement.
-Access to and use of the Solution is conditional on the pharmacy being granted access to the Provincial COVID-19 Vaccine Solution-COVAXON by the ministry.
+The requirements for accessing and using the Provincial COVID-19 Vaccine Solution-COVAX{ON} can be found in the COVID-19 Vaccine Agreement.
+Access to and use of the Solution is conditional on the pharmacy being granted access to the Provincial COVID-19 Vaccine Solution-COVAX{ON} by the ministry.

 It is important that pharmacies correctly document vaccine administration and inventory management in the Provincial COVID-19 Vaccine Solution-COVAXON.

-While vaccine administration to the patient should occur PRIOR to completing the entry in COVAXON, pharmacy staff must be diligent in accessing COVAXON to confirm when the patient received their first dose (if applicable) including verifying which vaccine and the appropriate time interval between doses before administering the vaccine.
-Incorrect entries in COVAXON must be corrected immediately.
+While vaccine administration to the patient should occur PRIOR to completing the entry in COVAX{ON}, pharmacy staff must be diligent in accessing COVAX{ON} to confirm when the patient received their first dose (if applicable) including verifying which vaccine and the appropriate time interval between doses before administering the vaccine.
+Incorrect entries in COVAX{ON} must be corrected immediately.

-Please refer to the Job Aids in the resource information provided. regarding the Provincial COVID-19 Vaccine Solution-COVAXON including support, training, forms and reference materials for pharmacies are available.
+Please refer to the Job Aids in the resource information provided. regarding the Provincial COVID-19 Vaccine Solution-COVAX{ON} including support, training, forms and reference materials for pharmacies are available.
 Pharmacies should contact their head office or the Ontario Pharmacists Association for these resources.

-Note: When entering information in the Provincial COVID-19 Vaccine Solution-COVAXON, immunizers must identify their individual health professional status (i.e., they must use their own User ID).
+Note: When entering information in the Provincial COVID-19 Vaccine Solution-COVAX{ON}, immunizers must identify their individual health professional status (i.e., they must use their own User ID).

-23. What happens if there is a system failure and the pharmacy is not able to enter vaccine or inventory information in the Provincial COVID-19 Vaccine Solution-COVAXon?
+23. What happens if there is a system failure and the pharmacy is not able to enter vaccine or inventory information in the Provincial COVID-19 Vaccine Solution-COVAX{ON}?

-In the event of system failure, pharmacies must ensure a manual contingency plan is in place for keeping track of COVID-19 vaccine administration and future logging in the Provincial COVID-19 Vaccine Solution-COVAXON.
+In the event of system failure, pharmacies must ensure a manual contingency plan is in place for keeping track of COVID-19 vaccine administration and future logging in the Provincial COVID-19 Vaccine Solution-COVAXON

-For example, at a minimum, pharmacies should ensure there is supply of consent forms, vaccine information forms and daily patient rosters printed in the event the Provincial COVID-19 Vaccine Solution-COVAXON system is not available.
+For example, at a minimum, pharmacies should ensure there is supply of consent forms, vaccine information forms and daily patient rosters printed in the event the Provincial COVID-19 Vaccine Solution-COVAX{ON} system is not available.